 There are two faders that can be used to manually control crossfade between two consecutive cues.

-Each slider is connected to a Cue List cue and to help to understand their purpose we'll call them "current cue" and "next cue" sliders.
+Each slider is connected to a cue and to help understanding their purpose we'll call them "current cue" and "next cue" sliders.

 The label at the bottom of each slider will show the number of the cue that the slider is controlling and a color to show the status of that cue.